aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-docx4j/code-comparison-aspose-words-and-docx4j/add-watermark-in-document/_index.md

 title: Add Watermark in Document – Aspose.Words for Java
 articleTitle: Add Watermark in Document
 linktitle: Add Watermark in Document
-description: "Aspose.Words for Java allows you to add a watermark into a document easily and fast instead of using docx4j."
+description: "Add a watermark into a document easily and fast instead of using docx4j."
 type: docs
 weight: 20
 url: /java/add-watermark-in-document/